 Facing up to the future

-Coming to terms with the heartache of losing someone you love and facing up to the future, is something that can only happen when you’re completely ready.
-Giving yourself over to the grieving process can itself prove challenging, especially if you have children to support and other responsibilities to be aware of.
+The heartache of losing someone you love and facing up to the future, is something that can only happen when you’re completely ready.
+Giving yourself over to the grieving process can itself prove challenging, especially if you have children to support and other responsibilities that you need to be aware of.

 The grieving process